tmichniewski/MiniSpark/README.md

 val newPerson3: Dataset[PersonWithGreeting] = person ++ addFullNameAndGreeting
 ```

-This is the core concept to shape Spark applications and express them as composition of such functions.
+This is the core concept to shape Spark applications and express them as composition of such `Function`s.
 Please notice,
-that such functions are self-existing entities which might be stored as vales and passed within the application, while
+that such `Function`s are self-existing entities which might be stored as vales and passed within the application, while
 standard `Dataset` methods have always to be connected to the
 `Dataset` they are called on, and as a consequence they cannot be reused or stored.